ColinKennedy/auto_docstring/README.md

 - make tests for "Raises"

 - raises
- - it should work with variables
+ - it should work even if the raised object is actually a variable
+ - also, it should be able to grab the message even if the message is a variable
  - maybe imported stuff, as well

 - Make tests for nested arg types